npryce/adr-tools/README.md

 [![Build Status](https://travis-ci.org/npryce/adr-tools.svg?branch=master)](https://travis-ci.org/npryce/adr-tools)

 1. Add the `src/` directory to your PATH.
-2. Use the `adr` command to manage ADRs in your project.
+2. Use the `adr` command to manage ADRs.

+ADRs are stored in your project as Markdown files in the `doc/adr` directory.

 Quick Start
 -----------